leggedrobotics/rsl_panoptic_mapping/README.md

 - **Filtering and Fusion:** Applies filters to improve map accuracy.
 - **ROS Integration:** Fully integrated with ROS.

+Please check the subpackages README.md for more information

 ## Installation

 Ensure ROS is installed.
 This package depends on several external ROS packages and libraries.